tjcarskadon/FourHourReadingList/TaskList.md

 ##Active Tasks:
-- [ ] create server and render "hello world"
+- [ ] get list and add to a static file

 ###Backlog:
-- [ ] server index.html page
+- [ ] reiew each podcst and build parse algorithm for finding the amazon links
-- [ ] review target site html and determine parse algorithm
+- [ ] refactory request handling out of server.js
 - [ ] render the list to the page
 - [ ] make a decision on routing and using angular routes vs UI
 - [ ] set up angular site and render info from blog to page